ajksharma/resume/Readme.md

   end
 ```

-Code Samples are simple
+Code Samples are simple.
 You put the name of your public GitHub repository and
 it will figure out the link and tuck in a summary as well.
 ```ruby
   sample :my_repo_name, 'This is an awesome repo'
 ```

-Schools have summary and degree, you don't put dates for the specific school
+Schools have summary and degree.
+You don't put dates for the specific school.
-it automaticaly sets its dates to the earliest degree started to the latest degree finished.
+It automaticaly sets its dates from the earliest degree started to the latest degree finished.
 ```ruby
   school :arkham_institute
     # This should resolve BA, MBA, BS, and more...